 There’s a difference between show home tidy and organised chaos.
 I’ve become less concerned with having things tidy all the time in exchange for having the house clean most of the time.
 Keeping up with the washing, floors, bathrooms and meals takes precedence over bigger stuff like cleaning windows, ovens and cupboards.
 It would be great to have time to get onto bigger stuff more often but at the end of the day the kids are happier that you spend time with them rather than subbing out to clean windows.
 And so are we.

 A lot of housework is repetitive and pointless.
 So why make extra work when you’re already busy?
-Here’s a few simple time savers I’m embracing:
+Here’s some simple time savers I’m embracing:

 - Be selective about putting away clean washing – leave folded sports gear on top of their drawers, ready to go.
 What’s the point in washing and putting the same stuff away again and again?